Dinduks/samy.dindane.com/posts/2014-04-18-why-i-am-leaving-facebook.markdown

 the NSA scandal broke.
 Yet, I didn't have enough balls, or consciousness, to get rid of it.

-I looked for excuses. *Thanks for Facebook I met my childhood friends*. *It helps me keep in touch with my family and friends in my home country*. *Thanks to FB I can follow my favorite bands' news*.
+I looked for excuses. *Thanks to Facebook I met my childhood friends*. *It helps me keep in touch with my family and friends in my home country*. *Thanks to FB I can follow my favorite bands' news*.

-Then I ended up forgetting how bad it was and kept feeding it my personal life and my time.
+Then I ended up discarding how bad it was and kept feeding it my personal life and my time.

 Most people buy this shit.
-Hell, most people don't even know what the hell they are about.
+Hell, most people don't even know what the hell it is about.
 [Evbogue](http://evbogue.com/) isn't one of them, and after a little chat about *Facecrack* and social networks, he reminded me of how bad it was.
 I then came to the conclusion that I need to get the fuck out, for real, no matter what the